Extra 20 important long questions and answers from the chapter "Election and Representation" for Class 11 Political Science.

 The Election Commission of India (ECI) ensures fair elections by:

-Implementing the Model Code of Conduct (MCC)
+Implementing the Model Code of Conduct (MCC).

-Regulating political party funding
+Regulating political party funding.

-Monitoring electronic voting machines (EVMs)
+Monitoring electronic voting machines (EVMs) and voter lists.

-Deploying security forces
+Deploying security forces to prevent violence.

-Taking action against fake voting and booth capturing
+Taking action against fake voting and booth capturing.

 It has the power to disqualify candidates violating election rules.